 I made a bigger paper-cut angel lantern kit that might give you some ideas, too.

-These little accordion lanterns are a lot of fun!
-I did these designs that you can download for free, or draw your own.
+I did these designs that you can download for free, or get some ideas and draw your own.
 The crayon makes them a little more sturdy on printer paper.
 They go together with scotch tape.
 These are set on over jars and glasses with battery tea lights.
 Use a bit of clear tape to get them to sit where you like on the glass.
-Printing them on card stock with crayon on both sides makes them much more durable.
-Add a custom frame made of skewers and hot glue and they can last outside for a week or two!
-See photo below.
+Printing them on card stock with crayon on both sides makes them more durable.

 For 2020 parading-in-place, there is the advantage of electricity and the lanterns being stationary.
 Consider retrofitting your holiday lights with lanterns.
 I added a little frame made of skewers and hot glue to these card stock accordion lanterns and they have lasted on my porch for two weeks now.

 Here are some examples and a video tutorial for illuminated dioramas and box lanterns.
 They are with a variety of light sources.
 "3 LED puck lights" are good, like the kind made for under cabinets.
 There are all kinds on line and often at a hardware store.